mdiehr/MoviesApp/README.md

-# ApplicationMovingPictureInterface
+# Moving Picture Interface

 In your project’s README, please include details about the following:

-- Highlight something in your project that you thought was especially interesting or significant to your overall implementation.
-- Tell us what you are most pleased or proud of with your implementation.
-- Given more time, what next feature or improvement would you like to add to your project? cd
+- Utilized RXJS stores/selectors/pipes to move async logic away from components
+- Images are optimized by intercepting the src attribute with an Image Loader, which replaces it with a smaller source as per aws media parameters
+- Deep linking works on all application pages

+What I would like to improve:

+- Loading spinners for components in-progress
+- Error handling